moj-analytical-services/splink/docs/blog/posts/2026-01-29-running-splink-in-production.md

   embed('#dataset-pairs-chart', spec, {actions: false, renderer: 'svg'});
 </script>

-A big part of our approach is to decompose cross-dataset linkage into manageable pieces: link coherent sub-groups first, then consolidate edges and cluster once at the end.
+A big part of our approach is to decompose cross-dataset linkage into manageable pieces - link coherent sub-groups of datasets first, then consolidate edges and cluster once at the end.

 If you only take one lesson from the next few sections, it is this.
 Optimise for a run you can explain and rerun from checkpoints, because sooner or later an upstream change will force you to.